neodru/neodru/README.md

 <br>

-I consider myself a career creator, rather than a career changer as I'm not looking to fil a position, I am looking to creating one.
+I consider myself a career creator, rather than a career changer as I'm not looking to fill a position, I am looking to create one.

 - 👀 I’m interested in artifica intelligence
 - 🌱 I’m currently learning ethical hacking and software & mobile application development.
 - 💞️ I’m looking to collaborate on enahcing the humnan experience, not replace it, through technology.
-- 📫 Find me on LinkedIn https://www.linkedin.com/in/drumacasieb/

  <hr>
  <section class="resume-section" id="certifications">